 Participants are required to have health and accident insurance that also covers transportation back to the home country.
 Insurance documents must be presented upon demand.

-This tour is operated by our friends at Ride with Locals.
+This tour is operated by our partners at Ride with Locals